Using Acetone Solvent as an Ultrasonic Bath

 Also available is an optional air driven pump and purification system to reduce handling and improve product quality.
 This provides continuous solvent purification thereby extending its useful life.

-While we provide in this post two options for using acetone cleaner and other flammable solvents in an ultrasonic cleaner, operators must be sure that several safety precautions are in play regarding the use and placement of these cleaners.
+While we provide in this post two options for using acetone and other flammable solvents as an ultrasonic bath, operators must be sure that several safety precautions are in play regarding the use and placement of these cleaners.

 This is because vapors and solvent are open to the immediate environment.
 Always check with plant safety personnel and local public safety officials.
 As a start follow these simple safety steps:

-- Acetone cleaner evaporates quickly.
+- Acetone solvent evaporates quickly.
 When using the SOL XP be certain that the tank is at least half full as lower levels can damage the ultrasonic transducers.

 - Do not clean plastic-containing parts unless they are acetone-resistant